Frequently asked questions

 We have legal templates, letters and the option to seek advice from our solicitor.

 Poo can usually be disposed of in with normal waste, and you wouldn't be boarding lots of dogs at once, so waste would be minimal.
-Would need to check with licensing officer (which we can assist with).
+You would need to check with licensing officer (which we can assist with).

 Absolutely, most people buy a business to eventually sell it for a good profit.
 We can work with you to create an exit strategy and to help you to sell it.
 It must be valued by an approved account and the buyer would have to purchase it as a franchise.